 LittleSis.org (the opposite of Big Brother) is a free, open source power mapping database and research wiki.
 The site publishes data on the political, financial, and social networks of over 200,000 powerful individuals and organizations, from corporate executives and politicians to banks and think tanks.
 By bringing transparency to these networks, we work to challenge the excessive influence of billionaires and corporations in our democracy.

-We are seeking a full-time, full-stack web developer to help bring LittleSis.org to the next level of functionality, visibility, and data coverage.
+We are seeking a developer to work on contract for 3 months to help bring LittleSis.org to the next level of functionality, visibility, and data coverage.
 We are looking for someone who wants to put their coding skills to work to challenge the power structure, in tandem with a growing community of watchdog researchers, journalists, and activists.

-The developer will work under the direction of the site’s founders, Matthew Skomarovsky and Kevin Connor, and will often work closely with journalists, activists, and LittleSis research staff.
+The developer will work under the direction of Kevin Connor, one of the site’s founders, and Ziggy Mintz, LittleSis’s full-time developer.
+Additionally, the developer will often work closely with journalists, activists, and LittleSis research staff.
 Remote work is acceptable, though we are based in New York City and Buffalo and we would prefer a developer based in the Northeast.

 How To Apply

-To apply, write to email@example.com with your resume, cover note, and a link to your github account or a relevant code sample.
+To apply, write to [email protected] with your resume, cover note, pay requirements, and a link to your github account or a relevant code sample.

 We are committed to a diverse workplace.
 People of color, people with disabilities, women, and LGBT candidates are strongly encouraged to apply.